Karl Ameriks

-Karl P. Ameriks (born 1947) is an American philosopher.
-He is the Emeritus McMahon-Hank Professor of Philosophy at the University of Notre Dame.
+Karl P. Ameriks (November 5, 1947 – April 28, 2025) was an American philosopher.
+He was the Emeritus McMahon-Hank Professor of Philosophy at the University of Notre Dame.

-Education and career
+Life and career

-Ameriks studied at Yale University, A.B., summa cum laude (1969), Ph.D.
+Ameriks was born on November 5, 1947.
+He studied at Yale University, A.B., summa cum laude (1969), Ph.D.
 (1973), where he wrote his thesis under the direction of Karsten Harries.
 He joined the faculty at Notre Dame in 1973, and taught there for more than forty years.

-He is regarded as one of the foremost scholars of the philosophy of Immanuel Kant and has written widely in the history of late modern and Continental philosophy.
-Ameriks co-edits the series Cambridge Texts in the History of Philosophy.
+He was regarded as one of the foremost scholars of the philosophy of Immanuel Kant and has written widely in the history of late modern and Continental philosophy.
+Ameriks co-edited the series Cambridge Texts in the History of Philosophy.
 He was elected a Fellow of the American Academy of Arts and Sciences in 2009.

+Ameriks died on April 28, 2025, at the age of 77.